mdb/mdb.github.io/source/blog/2012-10-10-icon-sprites-with-compass.html.markdown

 tags: compass, scss, css
 thumbnail: scallops_thumb.png
 ---

-The manual creation of sprite images is time-consuming and subject to human error.
+Manually creating sprite images is time-consuming and subject to human error.
 The corresponding CSS is often verbose and largely repetitive.

-Solution: Leverage <a href="http://compass-style.org/">Compass</a>&#8216;s spriting and looping features.
+<b>Solution</b>: Leverage <a href="http://compass-style.org/">Compass</a>'s spriting and looping features.

 Example: You have an icon set of 20 10x10px individual .png files.
 Their file names follow the convention icon_1.png, icon_2.png, and icon_3.png through icon_20.png.